-- War Machine projectiles that score a direct hit on a Large Monster deal 10 hp damage. - War Machine projectiles that score a direct hit on another War Machine disable them for five minutes. - Large Monsters destroy a War Machine by roleplaying striking it in melee. - Large Monsters deal 3 hp damage per hit on a rival Large Monster.
+- War Machine projectiles that score a direct hit on a Large Monster deal 5 hp damage. - War Machine projectiles that score a direct hit on another War Machine disable them for five minutes. - Large Monsters destroy a War Machine by roleplaying striking it in melee. - When Large Monsters fight, they brawl to the death.
+Like any brawl, it can be interrupted..
+But Monsters hate it when people interfere, and sometimes unite to kill distractions.